 Keeping your humidifier as clean as possible ensures the unit not only works efficiently, but also last longer than the predicted lifespan.
 Leaving your humidifier dirty for too long puts your entire family’s health at risk of breathing harmful bacteria and mould from the unit.

 This is usually from the stagnant water left in the tank as well as improper cleaning and disinfecting that leads to breeding of harmful bacteria and moulds.
+So instead of humidifier helping your allergies, it may worsen them.

 If you are looking for the most effective and recommended ways of cleaning your humidifier, you’re in the right place.
 Here is a step by step guide on how to properly clean air humidifiers.